 Accreditation provides a systematic process that requires a school to ask why it exists, to establish a vision of its future and to determine objectives for reaching that vision.
 In addition, the process examines the entire school – its philosophy and goals, its community, its programs and services, facilities and financial stability.
 The accreditation process provides a means for accountability and acts as a public guarantee to the integrity of a school’s programs and ultimately, a student’s transcripts.
 A school community is assured that the school’s purposes are appropriate and are being accomplished through a viable educational program, which directly impacts student achievement and success.
 Results of the accreditation process contribute directly to the formulation of a 5-year Strategic Plan.

 The Council of International Schools (CIS) and the Middle States Association (MSA) are two organizations that enjoy a unique ‘public trust’ in schools around the world.
-Marymount has been accredited since 2004 and is regularly subject to re-accreditation visits.
+Marymount has been accredited since 2004 and is preparing for re-accreditation in 2022.